 Model Judiciary Program

 In 1975, the Virginia YMCA and the Virginia Bar Association’s Young Lawyers Division partnered to launch the Model Judiciary Program (MJP).
-It was through the work of our Executive Director Fulton Johnson, VBA President Gibson Harris, and Delegate Gerald Baliles.
-MJP has progressed over the years but still contains it’s purpose of educating Virginia’s youth with a hands on experience in Virginia’s judicial system.
+It was through the work of our Executive Director Fulton Johnson, VBA President Gibson Harris, and Delegate Gerald Baliles that MJP has worked to educate Virginia’s youth with a hands on experience in Virginia’s judicial system.

 Teen Leadership Conferences